Our Recommended Instruments

 In an ideal world, we’d all have space for a beautiful acoustic upright piano at home.
 The Dogs & Birds course is ideal so that children from the age of 4 can successfully play hammer weighted keys, using the ‘Owl Eyes’ technique – where children use their first finger and thumb together to create enough strength to deliver a wide range of dynamics on a real instrument.

-If you’re lucky enough to have the space at home for an acoustic piano, the good news is that upright pianos are readily available second hand on eBay, Gumtree, Reverb and even Freecycle – often for a fraction of the price of a new piano (and sometimes even for free).
+If you’re lucky enough to have the space at home for an acoustic piano, the good news is that upright pianos are readily available second hand on eBay, Gumtree & Reverb – often for a fraction of the price of a new piano (and sometimes even for free).

 Acoustic pianos have to be maintained with yearly tuning & servicing but a good instrument lasts a lifetime – we always recommend investing in a quality acoustic instrument where possible.